LamininSolutions/mfsql-connector/source/procedures/spMFClassTableStats.rst

     - Default = 0
     - 1 = will include running spmftableaudit and updating info from MF
   @IncludeOutput int (optional)
-    set to 1 to output result to a table ##spMFClassTableStats
+    - set to 1 to output result to a table ##spMFClassTableStats
   @SendReport int (optional)
     - Default = 0
     - When set to 1, and IncludeOutput is set to 1 then a email report will be sent if when any off the error columns are not null.
+  @Body NVARCHAR(MAX) (optional)
+    - Default to '<p>The class tables in the following report is not up to date or is showing errors.
+Consult https://doc.lamininsolutions.com/procedures/spMFClassTableStats.html for corrective action. </p> <BR> '
+    - This email body will appear above the table
+  @MessageTitle NVARCHAR(258) (optional)
+    - Default DB_NAME() + ' : Class Table Error Report'
+    - This will be the Email subject
+  @Footer NVARCHAR(400) (optional)
+    - Default to '<BR><p>Produced by MFSQL Connector</p>'
+    - This will appear at the bottom of the email
   @Debug smallint (optional)
     - Default = 0
     - 1 = Standard Debug Mode
-    - 101 = Advanced Debug Mode

 Purpose
 =======